-Pull the lever down to unlock the steering column.
-While the lever is in the down position, tilt the steering column to its desired orientation.
+Push the lever down to unlock the steering column.
+While the lever is in the down position, tilt the steering column to the desired position.

-While holding the steering column, pull the lever up to its original position to lock the steering column.
+While holding the steering wheel, pull the lever up to its original position to lock the steering column.